emicklei/hazana/README.md

                 timeout in seconds for an attack call (default 5) -o string
-                output file to write the metrics per sample request index (use stdout if empty) -ramp int
+                output file to write the metrics per sample request index (use stdout if empty) -csv string
+                CSV output file to write the metrics -ramp int
                 ramp up time in seconds (default 10) -s string